-Access - The ability or right to approach, enter, or use a trail or trail system.
+Access - The ability or right to approach, enter, or use a trailhead, trail or trail system.
 In the context of trails, "access" typically involves the legal permissions, physical infrastructure, and management policies that allow people to reach and travel on a trail.
-Factors such as ownership (public vs. private), permits or fees, user designations, and land-management regulations often determine whether, how, and when a trail is accessible to the public.
+Factors such as ownership (public vs. private), permits or fees, user designations, land-management regulations, policies and practices often determine whether, how, and when a trailhead or trail can be accessed by the public.